 When you generate a project with NFT features on Flow, you'll see pretty extensive NFT functionality in DappState.cdc.
 This includes metadata for an NFT and all of the functionality you might need for developing a dapp using NFTs, like withdrawing, depositing, etc. It also has capabilities for an administrative user or restricted user to mint a token and assign it.

 One thing that takes some getting used to in Cadence is syntax using a backward pointing arrow.
 Flow is a resource-based language.
 To prevent errors and minimize security risk, all resources in Flow can only exist in one place at any given time.
-The architecture of the Flow blockchain and Cadence work harmoniously to make that happen.
-While the difference in syntax takes time to learn, the resource model used by Flow is quite sophisticated and has the potential to improve experience for end-users.
+The architecture of the Flow blockchain and Cadence work hariously to make that happen.
+While the difference in syntax takes time to learn, the resource model used by Flow is quite sophisticated and can also improve the experience for end-users.

 Cadence is still in development and as the Flow team continues to develop Cadence, we'll continue to add functionality to DappStarter to make it super simple to create dapps on Flow!
-Be sure to follow TryCrypto on Twitter and join our Discord to stay updated on new releases and exciting new features!
+Be sure to follow TryCrypto on Twitter to stay updated on new releases and exciting new features!

 *The DappStarter Flow experience is in rapid development, so be sure to check DappStarter periodically to see new changes and updates.

 Browse more from our latest stories and announcements!